GPTs are GPTs: An Early Look at the Labor Market Impact Potential of Large Language Models: Industrial and Productivity Exposure

 \section{Industrial and Productivity Exposure}

 Figures \ref{fig:meanhuman_indexp} and \ref{fig:dve_indexp} show the overall employment-weighted relative exposure of 3-digit NAICS industries according to human raters and GPT-4 respectively (based on our exposure rubric).
 The impact potential is present across nearly all industries, with wide heterogeneity.
-Both methods agree generally on relative exposures: data processing, information processing, and hospitals all have high exposure.
+Both methods agree generally on relative exposures: data processing, information processing, and hospitals all have high exposure.\footnote{Aggregations are done according to the $\beta$ method described above.
+Task weights for supplemental tasks are half the core task weights, summing to one within an occupation.
+Occupation counts are used as weights to build industry-level measures of exposure.}

 Recent productivity growth (both total factor and labor) appears uncorrelated with exposure as well.
 Figures \ref{fig:tfp_dv} and \ref{fig:lp_dv} show little relationship between productivity growth since 2012 and current exposure to LLMs as rated by the model.
 A high correlation between already fast-growing productive industries and exposure might mean an exacerbation of Baumol's cost disease.
 In other words, if LLMs are likely to increase productivity differentially across industries, one concern is that the most productive would become even more productive.
 With inelastic demand for the production of those industries, the most productive sectors would shrink as a proportion of inputs in the economy.
 We see little to suggest this will be the case.
-Productivity growth since 2012 and exposure to LLM technologies appear unrelated.
+Productivity growth since 2012 and exposure to LLM technologies appear unrelated.\footnote{As above, aggregations are done according to the $\beta$ method described above.
+Task weights for supplemental tasks are half the core task weights, summing to one within an occupation.
+Occupation counts are used as weights to build industry-level measures of exposure.}